fbsh/PriML_Intro/README.md

-# From Streaming Event System to PriML with Channel: An Intro
+# From Streaming System to PriML with Channel: An Intro

 This directory contains four demonstrations of streaming event system concepts implemented in Standard ML (SML).
 Each demonstration builds upon the previous one, showcasing different aspects of event processing systems.